 The central objective of MARIPOLDATA is to develop and apply a new multiscale methodology for grounding the analysis of science-policy interrelations in empirical research.
 An interdisciplinary team, led by the PI, will collect and analyse data across different policy-levels and spatial scales by combining 1) ethnographic studies at intergovernmental negotiation sites with 2) a comparative analysis of national marine biodiversity monitoring policies and practices and 3) bibliometric and network analyses and oral history interviews for mapping the field of marine biodiversity science.

-Tolochko, P. and Vadrot, A. 2021.
+Tolochko, Petro. and Vadrot, Alice B.M.
+(2021).
 The usual suspects?
 Distribution of collaboration capital in marine biodiversity research.
-Marine Policy 124 (2).
+Marine Policy 124: 104318

-Tessnow-von Wysocki, I. and Vadrot, A. 2020.
+Tessnow-von Wysocki, Ina. and Vadrot, Alice B.M.
+(2020).
 The Voice of Science on Marine Biodiversity Negotiations: A Systematic Literature Review.
-Frontiers in Marine Science 7: 614282.
+Frontiers in Marine Science 7: 614282

-Vadrot, A. 2020.
+Vadrot, Alice B.M.
+(2020).
 Ocean Protection.
 In Essential Concepts of Global Environmental Governance, edited by Jean-Frédéric Morin and Amandine Orsini, 173-175.
 Abingdon: Routledge.
-Second edition.
+Second edition

 Improving Biodiversity Knowledge – Conflicts & Controversies

 - Third party funded by: Austrian Science Fund (FWF) – Erwin Schrödinger grant